Infineon/mtb-example-psoc4-msclp-capsense-lp-proximity/README.md

    - **Number of sub-conversions: 60**

      60 is a good starting point to ensure a fast scan time and sufficient signal.
-This value will be adjusted as required in [Stage 4: Fine-tune for required SNR, power, and refresh rate](#stage-4-fine-tune-for-required-snr-power-and-refresh-rate).
+This value will be adjusted as required in [Stage 4: Fine-tune for required SNR, power, and refresh rate](#stage-3-fine-tune-for-required-snr-power-and-refresh-rate).

-   - **Proximity Threshold:** 65535
+   - **Proximity threshold:** 65535

       Proximity threshold is set to the maximum to avoid the waking up of the device from WoT mode due to touch detection; this is required to find the signal and SNR.
 Change the